yannbelief/php-form-helper/README.md

 Read data from POST array and display it on an HTML form
 ---

-The `importFromArray` method will give the input in `$f` the value of the key which has the same name as the input, in the given array.
+When a form is submitted to a php page, its data are available through $_PO The `importFromArray` method will give the input in `$f` the value of the key which has the same name as the input, in the given array.

 php code: